gregpalmr/alluxio-trino-minio/README.md

      docker exec -it trino-coordinator bash

-Change to the "minio" catalog configuration directory:

-     cd /etc/trino/catalog/minio
+First, see how the Alluxio client jar file was added to the Trino Hive plugin directory (and classpath).
+This is required for accessing Alluxio using the Transparent URI capability with s3a URIs (s3a://).

+     ls -al /usr/lib/trino/plugin/hive/alluxio*client.jar
+     -rw-r--r-- 1 trino trino 89061794 Nov 17 22:53 /usr/lib/trino/plugin/hive/alluxio-enterprise-2.9.0-1.0-client.jar

-Display the minio.properties file and see the "hive.config.resources" property pointing to the Alluxio cores-site.xml file:
+Display the Minio catalog's minio.properties file and notice that the Minio endpoint and credentials are NOT configured here.
+Instead, Trino will use the Alluxio Transparent URI capability when accessing s3a URIs.
+Also, see the "hive.config.resources" property pointing to the Alluxio cores-site.xml file:

-     cat minio.properties
+     cat /etc/trino/catalog/minio/minio.properties

      connector.name=hive-hadoop2
      hive.s3-file-system-type=HADOOP_DEFAULT